 Track Your Stats on Google Analytics

 Google Analytics is a great webmaster tool you need to keep track of your website’s statistics.
-It provides you insights into the behaviour of your website’s visitors.
+It provides you insights into the behavior of your website’s visitors.

 Though Google Analytics will not directly improve your site’s visibility on SERPs, it will provide you with the data and guidance to ranking your site better.